PerlDancer/Dancer2/README.md

 to the development of Dancer2.

 First of all - thank you for your interest in the project!
-It's the community of helpful contributors who've helped Dancer2 grow phenomenally.
+It's the community of helpful contributors who've helped Dancer grow phenomenally.
 Without the community we wouldn't be where we are today!

 Please read this guide before contributing to Dancer2, to avoid wasted